lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 ### 4. **Click to view the "data" tabs, which show your team's individual patient information.**
    - Providers can filter to find specific patients, or produce reports.
 Patients who have requested restricted access to their information have asterisks (******) in the "Patient Name" column.
 If you are a VA provider, you can still identify patients from the "Patient SSN" Column, or "Patient Name" Column.
    - Patient information corresponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.
-   - Providers can filter to find specific patients, or produce reports by navigating to the right side of the screen and click on the "Funnel" icon to unhide filter panel.
+   - Providers can zoom in to filter to find specific patients, or produce reports by navigating to the right side of the screen and clicking on the "Funnel" icon to unhide the filter panel.
        - **Note:** If you do not see something that you would expect or previously saw, check to see if a filter is applied.
        - Click on the **funnel icon** in the top upper right.
 Filters are active if it says "Filters and slicers affecting this visual".
    - dataDiag in the data UI has an additional column after "Diagnoses of Interest," called "Primary Diagnoses".
 "Diagnoses of Interest" retains all the current unordered diagnoses combinations, while "Primary Diagnoses" indicates what is the primary diagnosis.
 This means that if there is only one diagnosis in the "Diagnoses of Interest" column, it will still repeat what that diagnosis is in the "Primary Diagnoses" column.